nseniak/opwatch/doc/reference/processor/call.md

 The `call` processor invokes the `output` callback at a regular interval.
 If the returned value is different from `undefined`, it is sent to the processor's output.

-If the `input` callback is defined, then `call` accepts inputs; the `input` callback is then invoked on any received input.
-If `input` is not defined, then `call` does not accept any input.
+If the `input` callback is defined, then `call` accepts inputs and can be used as a filter.
+The `input` callback is then invoked on any received input.
+If `input` is not defined, then `call` does not accept any input and should be used as a consumer.

 See also: [`apply`](sh_f.md).